AtB: Line network

-AtB manages a total of 170 routes, 46 city routes, (some of these are only available to lease, and some only operate as School routes) of which 5 are so-called work routes (buses that often run only early in the morning and late in the evening) 17 semi-city routes (buses that start and end in the Trondheim area but doesn't Necessarily start and end in the Trondheim city area, an example can be Communities outside the main City) 87 regional routes, 17 night bus routes, (also includes trams) 18 Expressboat routes, and local traffic in Klæbu.
+AtB manages a total of 170 routes, 46 city routes, (some of these are only available to lease, and some only operate as School routes) of which 5 are so-called work routes (buses that often run only early in the morning and late in the evening) 17 semi-city routes (buses that start and end in the Trondheim area but doesn't Necessarily start and end in the Trondheim city area, an example can be Communities outside the main City) 87 regional routes, 17 night bus routes, (also includes trams) 18 Expressboat routes, and local traffic in Klæbu Municipality.

 The first bidding round was won by Team Traffic (later merged into Nettbuss Trøndelag), while Tide Buss and Trønderbilene won one and two packages respectively in the second bidding round.
 From 22 August 2011, all city buses in Trondheim are green.
 From night to 27 August 2011, AtB also took over responsibility for the night bus in Trondheim.
-Nettbuss Trøndelag won the last package in Trondheim and also continues to run route 301 Melhus - Trondheim - Vikhammer - Stjørdal while Trønderbilene took over the bus service in Klæbu.
+Nettbuss Trøndelag won the last package in Trondheim and also continues to run route 301 Melhus - Trondheim - Vikhammer - Stjørdalshalsen while Trønderbilene took over the bus service in Klæbu Municipality.
 These routes had a tender start on 1 January 2012.
 The tram Gråkallbanen is also affiliated with AtB.